dhis2/dhis2-docs/README.md

 The `!INCLUDE` directives point to the "chapters" that are used to make up the manual.

 > NOTE:
-> the `!INCLUDE` directives are not part of pure commonmark format, but are used in post-processing to build the master documents.
+> the `!INCLUDE` directives are not part of pure commonmark format, but are used in pre-processing to build the master documents.
 The particular format here is the one supported by markdown-pp out of the box, but we could change it to another "include" format if desired.

 It is perfectly valid to use `!INCLUDE` directives in the sub-documents too, but currently the documents are split up at chapter level only.